MasMas-js/MasMas-js.github.io/README.md

 An ever-growing supply of the best functions and classes, found and made by people from different places in the world!

+> **MasMas.js IS NO LONGER BEING ACTIVELY DEVELOPED**.
+The library is still open for use though.

 --------------

 ## Setup